WHY VITRORAREDIS - The rare disease patient registry & beyond?

 Clinicians and patient organisations are reluctant to deal with companies seen to be motivated by profit, there is perceived clinical bias (the Sunshine Act legislation).

 In our experience the best way to avoid Pharma-Patient Organisation conflicts is for Pharma’s to deal with commercial companies such as Vitro.

-George Reynolds is an expert in Rare Disease ICT.
+George Reynolds is a specialist in Rare Disease ICT.
 He has spoken at many industry conferences and chaired Round Table events.
-George's last role was being in charge of the commercial registry and European Reference Network (ERN) business in OpenApp, who together with Vitro were awarded the CPMS diagnostics registry solution by the European Commission.
+George's last role was being in charge of the commercial registry and European Reference Network (ERN) business in OpenApp, who together with Vitro Software were awarded the CPMS (Clinical Patient Management System) diagnostics registry solution by the European Commission.
 The wider Vitro team include clinical and operational members and come with many years experience in healthcare ITC.

 Vitro's experience includes work with Operation Smile, the cleft lip and pallet charity who work in over 60 countries.
 Vitro provides a international cleft pallet registry and clinical patient management system to collect clinical data and help manage surgery for thousands of cleft pallet patients.
 Vitro have also developed a dedicated Cystic Fibrosis registry and clinical management system.